- How RSJ Securities Trades

 A sub-group of algorithmic trading is algorithmic decision-making.
 Here, the algorithm, based on predefined one, five, or even a hundred instructions, evaluates the market situation and trades in that market in accordance with a targeted strategy.
 There are two differences as opposed to the previous scenario: first, the operations within the market are determined by algorithms.
 Algorithmic execution has a human determining them.
 Second, it is not possible to foresee the position a trade will have beyond a certain period of time (aside from various limits as to the size of the open position).
 Under previous circumstances, a human would decide, for example, that they will buy 1,000 shares of Microsoft.
 The algorithm executes this purchase and, with the exception of an extreme situation (market crash), at the end of the trading day the trader will have the requested shares in their account.
 In the case of algorithmic decision-making, the final position of the trader is determined by market conditions and the strategy determined within the instructions of the trading program.
 But even these algorithms can be easily adjusted (as an example, if the S&P 500 index drops by 2% or more, sell shares X and buy gold in the volume of Y).

 High-frequency trading (HTF) falls under algorithmic decision-making, while the frequency of instructions sent to the exchange (including their cancellation) is very high.
 Even in HFT the computers don’t take over all activities of the trader.
-Planning a strategy (in the case of RSJ a. s. market making) and evaluating its effectiveness still remains in the hands of humans, along with constant control, calibration and development of trading programs.
+Planning a strategy (in the case of RSJ Securities market making) and evaluating its effectiveness still remains in the hands of humans, along with constant control, calibration and development of trading programs.

 Read a longer text regarding high-frequency algorithmic trading here.

 A study on high-frequency algorithmic trading in Czech Vymezení, přínosy a rizika vysokofrekvenčního obchodování